sommerss/compsci/_posts/2022-08-23-Test-Posts.md

 use md (markdown) at end in order for wider variety of available functions on posts index.html to make index at top

+do little quiz in the hello python notebook (ab the vocab and stuff) and post to jupiter notebook as part of assignment

+class repo has been updated- in order to get things you need click pull from vscode APCSP- two extra files

+reference bash tutorial (pulled extra files from pull function in source control) and take notes on new functions/bash install/capabilities and POST the notebook to MY BLOG (jupyter notebook, pull file to my own repo)